JacksonAllan/CC/README.md

 `cc.h`'s other standout features include:

+- Type safety.
 - User-defined destructor, comparison, and hash functions associated with element and key types.
 - Handles memory allocation failure.
 - Single header.
 - Compiles in C and C++.
+- Macro safety.*

 It requires C23, or C11 and compiler support for `__typeof__`, or C++11.

+<sup>* Only the first argument - the container pointer - of API macros may be evaluated multiple times, and GNU compilers will warn in the case of side effects.</sup>

 ## Installation